schollii/pypubsub/docs/usage/module_pub.rst

 .. autodata:: VERSION_API

-    The Pypubsub API version.
+    The PyPubSub API version.
 This is deprecated.
 The only valid value currently is the integer 4.
-    Previously, versions 1, 2 and 3 API could also be activated in Pypubsub before importing pub, in which case pub.VERSION_API had the corresponding value.
+    Previously, versions 1, 2 and 3 API could also be activated in PyPubSub before importing pub, in which case pub.VERSION_API had the corresponding value.